 Competitive advantage

-Implementing ISO 42001 enables organizations to showcase their early adopter status, demonstrating their commitment to responsible AI use.
+Implementing this standard enables organizations to showcase their early adopter status, demonstrating their commitment to responsible AI use.
 This can enhance stakeholders’ trust and distinguish the organization from competitors.

 By incorporating ISO 42001’s best practices, organizations can streamline their AI processes, identify and rectify vulnerabilities earlier, and reduce the potential financial and reputational costs associated with AI failures.